 As discussed previously, there would be no direct interception of the alluvium associated with the Isaac River with the proposed open cut pits for the Project (refer Section 6.2).
-Interference of the alluvial groundwater largely relates to increased leakage to the underlying Permian coal measures that are depressurised as a result of the Project.
-Over the extent of Quaternary alluvium, there is zero predicted loss of water from the alluvium as a result of exercising the underground water rights for the Project (see Section 3.6.1 of Appendix B).
+Interference of the alluvial groundwater largely relates to increased leakage to the underlying Permian coal measures that are predicted to be depressurised as a result mining at the Project.
+Over the extent of Quaternary alluvium, the predicted indirect take from the Groundwater Unit 1 (alluvium) during Project mining is less than 0.01 ML/year and therefore considered negligible.
+The model predicts that for the long-term equilibrium condition post mining, there is negligible groundwater take from Groundwater Unit 1 (see Section 3.6.1 of Appendix B).